Finding z-Scores The distribution of the ages of the winners of t... | Channels for Pearson+

 Z-Score

 A z-score measures how many standard deviations an element is from the mean of a distribution.
 It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-A z-score can indicate whether a data point is typical or unusual within a given dataset, with values typically above 2 or below -2 considered unusual.
+Z-scores help identify unusual values in a dataset; typically, a z-score greater than 2 or less than -2 indicates that the value is unusual.

 Recommended video: